oliver-thiel/Gebeta/README.md

     The next move is move number 2.
     Player B's turn.
 Choose a home (0-5):
 ```

+### Playing Gebeta with the Ludii player
+You find instructions on how to download, install and use the Ludii player at https://ludiitutorials.readthedocs.io/en/latest/

 ## Analysing the game
 You can analyse the Gebeta game tree down to a depth of 18 levels by calling
 ```